Meet Alan Fernandes, the Tusken Raider!

-Alan Fernandes as a Tusken Raider
+Inside stories from Alan Fernandes about playing a Tusken Raider in Star Wars

 Excerpt from episode #305 of Skywalking Through Neverland